MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/addresses.md

 ---
 title: Addresses in Australia
-description: A single postcode can include multiple cities in the same region. ms.custom: en-AU
+description: Use the Postcode feature to improve accuracy for cases in which a single postcode can include multiple cities in the same region. ms.custom: en-AU
 author: SorenGP
 ms.service: dynamics365-business-central